 Agarose microchambers can be applied to any life stage of C. elegans.
 As can be seen in figure 1A, larval development and sleep behavior during L1 lethargus can be observed.
 Shown are chamber sizes that are 190 x 190 μm, 10 μm deep.
 If longer time scales are required, larger chambers can be used.
 As can be seen in figure 1B, using a chamber with larger dimensions (370 x 370 μm, 25 μm deep) allows development of C. elegans from egg until adult.
 Figure 1C shows an analysis of long-term changes in behavior using frame subtraction of a worm grown in a chamber from egg until adult.
 Shown are mean intensities after frame subtraction for selected bursts during wake and lethargus.
 The lower the mean intensity after frame subtraction values is, the lower the mobility of the worm.
 Shown are selected burst traces from one wake condition and one lethargus condition per larval stage.
 The observed increase in mean intensity during development is mostly due to increased contrast and size of the animal.
-Figure 1D shows a dauer larva, an alternative life stage that is engaged during adverse environmental conditions27.
+Figure 1D shows a dauer larva, an alternative life stage that is engaged during adverse environmental conditions33.
 Chamber size is 370 x 370 μm, 15 μm deep.
 Note that the dauer larva was placed into the chamber without bacterial food, which would cause exit from the dauer larval stage.
 Figure 1E shows an adult worm that has already laid many eggs into the chamber.
 Chamber dimensions used for the adult were 700 x 700 μm, 45 μm deep.
 Finally, figure 1F shows an adult hermaphrodite and a male mating inside an adult chamber.

 Calcium imaging in motile worms is possible with GCaMP calcium sensors.
-Figure 2A shows calcium imaging of the command interneuron AVA for an L1 larva28.
-Figure 2B shows calcium activity for the same type of neuron in an adult animal.
+Figures 2A and 2B show calcium imaging of the command interneuron AVA for an L1 larva27.
+Figure 2C and 2D show calcium activity for the same type of neuron in an adult animal.

 Scaling up long-term imaging is possible by scanning and by zooming out.
 Figure 3A shows the image quality of simultaneous imaging of 30 worms on one camera chip with a 5 megapixel camera.
 Figure 3B shows the image quality of four worms calcium imaged simultaneously.